donkirkby/plank/README.md

 plank
 =====

-A board game like Tic Tac Toe on a moving board
+A board game like Tic Tac Toe on a moving board.

+First described in [The young folk's cyclopedia of games and sports][1] (1890), Plank was updated in Sid Sackson's Gamut of Games to be playable by 2 to 4 players.

 Road Map
 ========
-Flip planks in HTML version

 Place pieces in model

 Detect win